patternleaf/ipw/README.md

 # Intro to Programming for the Web

-This is the online "course reader" for a 10-session introductory programming course, focusing on web technologies.
+This is the online "course reader" for a 10-session introductory programming course, focusing on PHP.

 ## What's In Here?